Teaching banner.jpg

 Courses taught

-As main Instructor at the San José State University
+At San José State University

-• Spring 2023: Seminar on Democratic Theory
+• Spring 2023: Undergraduate Seminar on Democratic Theory

 • Fall 2023: Modern Philosophy